North Sydney Council maintains a huge network of public trees with 17,000+ street trees plus many more growing in Parks and Reserves.

 In the case of Aerial Bundled Cables, which is the single thick bundled wire used in some areas of North Sydney, the required clearance is reduced to 0.5m at pruning time with small twigs allowed to touch the wire between pruning events.

-North Sydney Council actively manages the "urban forest".
+On public land, North Sydney Council actively manages the "urban forest".
 All trees that have to be removed are replaced if the planting site is still capable of accommodating a tree.
 Council is also proactively identifying and planting in new locations in accordance with the Urban Forest Strategy.
 A proposed tree site must provide adequate space for the chosen tree to survive in the long term.

 Council will endeavour to plant at least 400 street trees per annum and will follow the principles below when identifying locations, choosing species, installing trees and providing establishment care.
 Council will carefully evaluate the site to determine the constraints and the desired function of the tree.
 The species chosen will either reflect the character of the area where appropriate, or create a sense of identity, and should not pose any threat to the health or safety of the community or it's associated infrastructure.